- Home

 Treating cancer of the uterus

-Cancer of the uterus is often diagnosed early, before it has spread, and can be treated surgically.
+Cancer of the uterus (endometrial cancer) is often diagnosed early, before it has spread.
 In many cases, surgery will be the only treatment needed.
-If cancer has spread beyond the uterus, radiation therapy, hormone therapy or chemotherapy may also be used.
+If cancer has spread beyond the uterus, radiation therapy, chemotherapy or hormone therapy may also be used.

 Learn more about: